ChaosCypher/kube-save-restore/README.md

 - Follow Go best practices and idiomatic Go code style.
 - Ensure your code is properly formatted using `gofmt`.
 - Write clear, concise commit messages.
-- Include tests for new features or bug fixes.
+- Include tests for new features or bugfixes.
 - Update documentation as necessary.

 ### Reporting Issues